-- 1. Align the screw holes on the processor fan and heat-sink assembly with the screw holes on the system board. - 2.
-Tighten the four captive screws that secure the processor fan and heat-sink assembly to the system board. - 3.
-Connect the processor-fan cable to the connector on the system board.
+- 1. Align and place the fan assembly on the system board. - 2.
+Replace the three (M3x25) screws that secures the fan assembly to the system board. - 3.
+Connect the fan cable to the connector on the system board.

-- 1. Install the fan duct.
+- 1. Install the graphics card.

 - 2. Install the side cover.

 - 3. Follow the procedure in after working inside your computer.